cedalo/streamsheets-documentation/docs/_sources/maincomponents/streamsheet.rst.txt

 | |GRID|

-In the left corner above the grid, the name of the Streamsheet is given and how many times it has been calculated since the last Stream Machine stop (Note: Pausing a Stream Machine will not reset the Step Counter).
+In the left corner above the grid, the name of the Streamsheet is given and how many times it has been calculated since the last App stop (Note: Pausing an App will not reset the Step Counter).
 On the right, you can maximize, minimize and delete a sheet or open its settings.

 Streamsheets Settings
 ``````````````````````